 7. Environmental Health Find help with answering environmental health questions a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur because of this proposal?
 If so, describe.

-Not anticipated.
+No.

-Describe any known or possible contamination at the site from present or past uses.
+- 1. Describe any known or possible contamination at the site from present or past uses.
+None. - 2.
+Describe existing hazardous chemicals/conditions that might affect project development and design.

-A Phase 1 environmental assessment has been performed and there may be an abandoned fuel oil tank associated with the existing house on the property.

-2. Describe existing hazardous chemicals/conditions that might affect project development and design.
 This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.

-3. Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.

-4. Describe special emergency services that might be required.
+None. - 3.
+Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
+None. - 4.
+Describe special emergency services that might be required.
+Fire, EMS and Police will service the home as needed. - 5.
+Proposed measures to reduce or control environmental health hazards, if any.
+None.

-Emergency services that will be required include fire and police protection.

-5. Proposed measures to reduce or control environmental health hazards, if any.

-None proposed.